Issue a Credential using OIDC Bridge

 Open your Auth0 application and navigate to the ‘Settings’ tab.

-Update the ‘Allowed Callback URLs’ to include your MATTR issuer URL.
+Update the ‘Allowed Callback URLs’ to include the

-A common way to reference the issuer is to encode the
+A common way to allow a mobile wallet user to reference the issuer is to encode the

 openid:// URL within a QR code.